joomla/joomla-developer-docs/docs/en/cms/platform/form/field-text.md

 Supports `class`, `readonly`, `disabled`, `required`, `hint`, `size`, `maxlength`, `multiple`, `required`, `onchange`, `dirname`, `inputmode`, `pattern`, `filter`, `spellcheck`, `autocomplete` and `autofocus` attributes.

-Text fields also support suggestion in the form of `<option>` tags.
-Option text is translatable but limited to alnum, - and _.
-When was this added?

 ## Examples

 ### XML